Research-Based

 Country Life Vitamin D3

-If you’re searching for a great, gluten-free Vitamin D3 supplement, Country Life Vitamin D3 is one of our top picks.
+If you’re seeking an excellent gluten-free Vitamin D3 supplement, Country Life Vitamin D3 is among our top picks.
 This Certified Gluten-Free supplement is also free of yeast, corn, wheat, soy, milk, salt, sugar, preservatives, and artificial ingredients.
 Each Non-GMO soft gel contains 5000 IU of vitamin D3 from lanolin.

 Two hundred soft gels retail for $17.99 on Amazon.com.